ruanbekker/ruanbekker.github.io/source/_posts/2020-11-06-how-to-setup-alerting-with-loki.markdown

 In my expression, I am using LogQL to return per second rate of all my docker logs within the last minute per compose service for my dockerlogs job and we are specifying that it should alert when the threshold is above 60.

-As you can see I have a couple of labels and annotations, which becomes very helpful when you have dashboard links, runbooks etc and you would like to map that to your alert.
+As you can see I have a couple of **labels and annotations**, which becomes **very useful** when you have dashboard links, runbooks etc and you would like to map that to your alert.
 I am doing the mapping in my `alertmanager.yml` config:

 ```
 route: